 - Hard work is our homework

 Living in the mountains demands sweat and blood.
 The delightful sights come after amazing efforts.
 We are physically prepared.
-We train ourselves really hard to cope up in the high altitude.
+We train ourselves hard to cope with the high altitude.
 The gear required for trekking is precise, any minor fault may lead to major mishaps in the mountains.

-Unlike travellers, we do not believe in last moment preparations or on the spot planning.
-There cannot be any last moment diversions in our plan.
+Unlike travelers, we do not believe in last-moment preparations or on-the-spot planning.
+There cannot be any last-moment diversions in our plan.
 If something goes wrong, returning is the only option.
-We do a thorough homework before embarking onto the excursion.
+We do thorough homework before embarking on the excursion.

 - No use me, use us

 We might not keep ourselves clean by bathing, but we keep our campsites and trail garbage free.
-We carry back the litter in our backpack.
-We leave only our footprints not the waste.
+We carry back the litter in our backpacks.
+We leave only our footprints not waste.
 There are no use-me boxes in those public places, we are the living dustbins.
-We literally use ownself for waste carrying.
+We use ourselves for waste carrying.
 We are like use-us!

 - Being human

 Mountains treat everyone equally.
-There is no girl, boy, big, small, boss, worker discrimination.
+There is no girl, boy, big, small, boss, or worker discrimination.
 We treat everybody equally.
-We give respect, take respect.
-We obey trek leaders, we are courteous to the local staff, we understand other trek members, we greet the villagers, we work in a team.
+We give respect and take respect.
+We obey trek leaders, we are courteous to the local staff, we understand other trek members, we greet the villagers, and we work in a team.
 Not only that we are considerate of flora and fauna on the trail.
-We never pluck flowers, walk on the grasslands, tease animals, play loud music, light fires, break the ice-walls, never smoke, in short, we cause no harm to the mother Earth.
+We never pluck flowers, walk on the grasslands, tease animals, play loud music, light fires, break the ice walls, never smoke, in short, we cause no harm to mother Earth.
 We are biocentric, we are humans!

-Having said all the above, yes, we are explorers, wanderers, travellers, yet we are the typical trekkers.
-If you too believe the same, then boastfully say, “I am trekker and not a tourist!”
+Having said all the above, yes, we are explorers, wanderers, and travelers, yet we are the typical trekkers.
+If you too believe the same, then boastfully say, “I am a trekker and not a tourist!”